sriramdasbalaji/CodeLabs-MobileDevOps/Module3-CD/README.md

     _Approve the previous release_

-1. As soon as you approve the release, the new release will deploy the new build to HockeyApp.
+1. As soon as you approve the release, the new release will be marked as completed.
 Double click the latest release to open the summary page.
 Then click on the **Patients** link in the HockeyApp section again.
 You should see a new version of the App has been created.

     ![A new version in HockeyApp](Images/hockeyapp-app-update.png "A new version in HockeyApp")